Lila Karim | Executive Director

 Ely Rosenblum | Development & Communications Manager

 Active as an arts and culture educator, Ely has directed documentary films and produced recordings for the British Library, the Smithsonian Institution, the MIT Media Lab, and CBC Radio 1.
-His previous projects have focused on American Sign Language performance art, West African storytelling through song, and spoken word poetry in maritime Canada.
+His kaleidoscopic passion for the arts has led to projects on American Sign Language performance art, West African storytelling through song, and spoken word poetry in maritime Canada.
 Ely trained as a documentary filmmaker at the Centre for Visual Anthropology at Goldsmiths, University of London, where he co-founded ART/E/FACT, a publication and event series of art and anthropology.
-He is a PhD candidate in the Faculty of Music at the University of Cambridge, where he co-convened the conference Sound Studies: Art, Experience, Politics.
+He recently completed a PhD in the Faculty of Music at the University of Cambridge, where he co-convened the conference and artist residency Sound Studies: Art, Experience, Politics.
+Ely regularly teaches and publishes internationally, while focusing on local initiatives in newcomer arts as the Chair of the Board of Directors at Airsa Art & Thought Association.

 Rachel Birnberg | Marketing and Communications Support